Broncos vs. Colts TNF Staff Picks: Which horse are we betting on?

-It’s already time for Thursday Night Football again.
+It’s already time for Thursday Night Football on Amazon Prime Video again.
 This time we have, what on paper, is a pretty mediocre matchup between two banged up teams that haven’t done much to wow anyone yet this season.

 The Indianapolis Colts have travelled to Denver to take on the Broncos in the mile high city and they’ll do so without Jonathan Taylor, who is one of, if not the best running back in the NFL.